jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 Modern Sources
 --------------

 Boddington, A. 1963.
 'Sejanus.
-Whose Conspiracy?'' *The American Journal of Philology* 84.1: 1-16.
+Whose Conspiracy?' *The American Journal of Philology* 84.1: 1-16.

 Bradley, K. 2011.
 'Slavery in the Roman Republic' in K. Bradley & P.